SystemsApproach/private5g/intro.rst

 The previous section gives a decidely Telco-centric view of the mobile cellular network, which makes sense because Telcos have been the dominant MNOs for the past 40+ years.
-But with 5G's focus on broadening the set of services is supports, and embracing general platforms that can host yet-to-be-invented applications, the mobile cellular network is starting to blur the line between the access network and the cloud.
+But with 5G's focus on broadening the set of services it supports, and embracing general platforms that can host yet-to-be-invented applications, the mobile cellular network is starting to blur the line between the access network and the cloud.

-The rest of this book explains what that means in detail, but as an overview, thinking of 5G connectivity as a cloud service means that instead of using purpose-built devices and telephony-based operational practices to deliver mobile connectivity, the 5G network is built from commodity hardware, software-defined networks, and cloud-based operational practices.
-And just as with familiar cloud applications, the end result is a system that increases both feature velocity and operational uniformity.
+The rest of this book explains what that means in detail.
+As an overview, thinking of 5G connectivity as a cloud service means that instead of using purpose-built devices and telephony-based operational practices to deliver mobile connectivity, the 5G network is built from commodity hardware, software-defined networks, and cloud-based operational practices.
+And, just as with familiar cloud applications, the end result is a system that increases both feature velocity and operational uniformity.
 These advantages are available to legacy MNOs, but whether they will fully embrace them is yet to be seen, so